-The AWU (National Office) is not reliant on any agreed financial support of a Branch of the Union.
-The AWU (National Office) has provided financial support to the AWU WA Branch and will continue to do so.
+The AWU (National Office) has not provided or receied any agreed financial support of a Branch of the Union.
 AWU has adopted all of the new or amended Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.